distribution/distribution/docs/spec/api.md

 While the V1 registry protocol is usable, there are several problems with the architecture that have led to this new version.
-The main driver of this specification is a set of changes to the docker the image format, covered in [docker/docker#8093](https://github.com/docker/docker/issues/8093).
+The main driver of this specification is a set of changes to the docker image format, covered in [docker/docker#8093](https://github.com/docker/docker/issues/8093).
 The new, self-contained image manifest simplifies image definition and improves security.
 This specification will build on that work, leveraging new properties